Georg Elser: Imprisonment

 Elser never faced a trial for the bombing of the Bürgerbräukeller.
 After his year of torment at Berlin Gestapo Headquarters, he was kept in special custody in Sachsenhausen concentration camp between early 1941 and early 1945.
 At Sachsenhausen, Elser was held in isolation in a T-shaped building reserved for protected prisoners.
 Accommodated in three joined cells, each 9.35 m^{2}, there was space for his two full-time guards and a work space to make furniture and other things, including several zithers.

-Elser's apparent preferential treatment, which included extra rations and daily visits to the camp barber for a shave, aroused interest amongst other prisoners, including British SIS officer Payne Best.
-He wrote later that Elser was also allowed regular visits to the camp brothel.
+Elser's apparent preferential treatment, which included extra rations and daily visits to the camp barber for a shave, aroused interest amongst other prisoners, including British SIS officer Captain S. Payne Best, who wrote later that Elser was also allowed regular visits to the camp brothel.
 Martin Niemöller was also a special inmate in the Sachsenhausen "bunker" and believed the rumours that Elser was an SS man and an agent of Hitler and Himmler.
 Elser kept a photo of Elsa Härlen in his cell.
 In early 1945, Elser was transferred to the bunker at Dachau concentration camp.